 There is a facility in place to allow for cash calls to be made against the reinsurer.
-These can be made in the event of large payments to be made on individual large claims or due to an accumulation of smaller claims, usually as a result of weather or other natural catastrophe event.
+These can be made in the event of large payments to be made on individual large claims or due to an accumulation of smaller claims, arising from the same event, usually as a result of weather or other natural catastrophe event.

-The ARC considers the analysis of the cash flows on a quarterly basis and is responsible for determining the minimum acceptable level for the company bank accounts.
+The ARCC considers the analysis of the cash flows on a regular basis and is responsible for determining the minimum acceptable level for the company bank accounts.